 We have breakfast a bit earlier this morning, say our goodbyes to Margaret and her husband Graham, and leave Te Kuiti for Auckland airport by 8:30am.
 Graham suggests using the bypass around Hamilton, which proves to be valuable advice since I expect the traffic from all the activity around the World Rowing competitions being held in nearby Cambridge would hold us up.
 Our drive up to Auckland airport goes smoothly.
 We return the rental car to the lot by 11am and roll our bags across the lot to the front entrance to the airport.
 I find the Hertz counter and finish my business with them, so we’re done with the car.
 We then check in at the Qantas counter, and proceed upstairs to the departure area since we are now free of our checked bags

 We have to fill in a departure form for New Zealand immigration.
 I guess they want to make sure we depart the country as we promised earlier.
 We then have to clear security twice – once through the normal airport security, and then again just before the gate.
 We speculate it might be caused by the USA demands for tighter security on US-bound flights.
 Qantas flight 25 pushes away from the gate on time at 2:10pm local time, and we are on our way back home.
 The captain says we will arrive about an hour earlier than scheduled, but we will hit some bumps along the way, especially at the start and end of the flight.
-We leave Auckland at 2:10pm local time.

 Although the flight is an hour shorter, it is still 11 hours flying time.
 Being stuck in an aircraft seat for that long is pretty nasty, especially since I can’t sleep while flying.
-I get some good rests, however I’m pretty tired by the end of the flight.
+I get some good rest, however I’m pretty tired by the end of the flight.
 Dinner is served after departure and breakfast is served before arrival.
 Both meals are excellent, as I have come to expect from Qantas.
 They also supply free beer and wine with dinner and afterwards.
 Although I don’t indulge, many take advantage.
 We are given a personal kit containing a bottle of water and some snacks before the cabin lights are turned off.
 The woman beside me is a Dutch national who resides in New Zealand.
 She is meeting her husband in LA, and they plan to see the Grand Canyon in a rented motor home.
-I encourage her by saying I saw the Grand Canyon in January, so experiencing it in the winter time can be a great idea
+I encourage her by saying I saw the Grand Canyon in January 2000, so experiencing it in the winter time can be a great idea!

 We arrive in LA at 6am local time.
 I retrieve my checked bag and clear customs and immigration.
 As a Canadian, I get preferential treatment – no fingerprinting or photos are required and quick clearance (thank goodness).
 I get to wait in the LA airport for almost six hours before the Alaska Airlines departure to Seattle at 11:45am.
 I hate LAX.
 It is the worst airport – it’s dirty, confusing, there is a distinct lack of services, and the staff are hostile…and that’s just for starters.
 Qantas arrives in the Tom Bradley International airport, however Alaska flights depart from the domestic Terminal 3, so I have to walk over to the terminal, and then go through security again, despite being in transit.
 Since this is the good ol’ USA, security is special: take off your shoes and outer clothing in addition to the usual stuff we are all used to.
 The airport was being renovated in 2004 when I flew through here before from New Zealand, and it is still being renovated in 2010!
 Internet access for 24 hours costs US$7.99 from t-Mobile…there is no free Internet at LAX, unlike in Seatac and Vancouver airports.